 Pendleton is a very small town located in the state of Indiana.
 With a population of 4,371 people and four constituent neighborhoods, Pendleton is the 139th largest community in Indiana.

-Pendleton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Pendleton is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Pendleton who work in office and administrative support (13.44%), sales jobs (12.88%), and healthcare (8.96%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Pendleton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Pendleton is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Pendleton who work in office and administrative support (19.47%), management occupations (11.06%), and sales jobs (9.64%).

-Pendleton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Pendleton does not have a public transit system used by locals to get to and from work.

 The people who call Pendleton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Pendleton residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Pendleton include Irish, English, Polish, and Italian.
+Important ancestries of people in Pendleton include German, Irish, English, Polish, and Dutch.

 The most common language spoken in Pendleton is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Italian.